Major Work Activity C – Installs air and material handling systems

 recycle or dispose of waste materials and equipment |

-- factors include: containment of particles, hazardous materials, noise levels, biohazards, radiation
+- factors: containment of particles, hazardous materials, noise levels, biohazards, radiation

-- tools and equipment include: grinders, hammers, saws, hoisting equipment, drills, specialized PPE
+- tools and equipment: grinders, hammers, saws, hoisting equipment, drills, specialized PPE and safety equipment, high efficiency particulate air (HEPA) filters with fans

 Knowledge